-My main research interests are in functional programming, most recently to help people to write programs more effectively.
-In particular, together with Huiqing Li I have been working on building refactoring tools for functional programs in Erlang and Haskell, supported by EU and EPSRC funding.
-I have also worked in reasoning and multimedia.
+My main research interests are in functional programming, most recently in designing tools to help people to write and test programs more effectively.
+In particular, together with Huiqing Li, I worked for a number of years on building refactoring tools for functional programs in Erlang (Wrangler) and Haskell (HaRe).
+Recently, I've been working with Scott Owens, Reuben Rowe, Hugo Férée, Steven Varoumas and Joe Harrison on the ROTOR tool for OCaml.
+This work has been supported by the EU and EPSRC.

-I am also interested in working with industry, and have had two Knowledge Transfer Partnerships with Erlang Solutions: the first (now completed) on refactoring and components for Erlang, the second on using e-learning technologies in high-quality online training.
+I am also interested in working with industry, and have worked with IOHK on scripting languages for distributed ledgers (paper).
+I have also had two Knowledge Transfer Partnerships with Erlang Solutions: the first on refactoring and components for Erlang, the second on using e-learning technologies in high-quality online training.

 Functional Programming in Education

 I work to promote the use of functional programming in education.
-I was chair of the conference on Functional and Declarative Programming in Education in 2005 (Tallin), 2002 (Pittsburgh) and 1999 (Paris).
+I was chair of the conference on Trends in Functional Programming in Education, 2017, and chair of Functional and Declarative Programming in Education in 2005 (Tallin), 2002 (Pittsburgh) and 1999 (Paris).
 I have written texts on introductory functional programming in Haskell and Miranda as well as a problem solving approach for beginning functional programmers.